AaronTunney/PyKitMoney/README.md

 * A microHDMI adapter
 * Any microUSB dongles or adapters

-We're going to run the Raspberry Pi Zero in headless mode so these are redundent.
+We're going to run the Raspberry Pi Zero in headless mode so these are redundant.

 ## Setting up the Raspberry Pi Zero